Salmo marmoratus: Appearance, biology, and ecology

 The marble trout is piscivorous, feed mainly on smaller fish and benthic invertebrates.

 Its natural habitat is rivers with a summer temperature of 15 C. It suffers numerous threats to its existence throughout its range, these include hybridisation with foreign trout species stocked for angling, water extraction, and pollution.
-In Bosnia and Herzegovina, its main threats are habitat loss (habitat destruction) due to construction of five large dams on the Neretva Rriver and plans for construction of several new dams on the upper course of the Neretva, water pollution, overfishing (sportfishing, food, including poaching), and hybridisation with introduced species of trout.
+In Bosnia and Herzegovina, its main threats are habitat loss (habitat destruction) due to construction of five large dams on the Neretva River and plans for construction of several new dams on the upper course of the Neretva, water pollution, overfishing (sportfishing, food, including poaching), and hybridisation with introduced species of trout.

+An anadromous form Salmo marmoratus f. marinus has been proposed, that would have a biological adaptation to high salinity waters.
+The capture of a 95.5 cm, 10.220 kg specimen from the Eastern Adriatic Sea off Igrane by a commercial spearfisher supports this hypothesis.

 All eight remaining genetically pure marble trout populations were found in remote streams of the River Soča basin.
 From these populations the Tolmin Angler's Society launched a reintroduction programme.